 What is different about KIDZ?

-Our success in pediatric therapy starts with our philosophy and a team of dedicated members who know how to achieve it.
+We like to think it starts with our philosophy of success and a team of dedicated members who know how to achieve it.

-When it comes to physical therapy, occupational therapy and speech therapy KIDZ a top performer.
-We are here for the children and their families.
+We are here for the KIDZ and their families.
 The challenge of a special needs child or teen impacts the entire family.
 It takes teamwork and special care.
 While it can seem overwhelming at first, there is a way to greatly improve the day to day challenges the KIDZ and their families face.

 We focus on the most basic mental and physical abilities that impact the broadest set of day to day skills.
 At first, what appears to be a series of baby steps, builds into real progress as they start to impact the day to day ability of the patient to perform daily tasks that have a true impact on the patients ability to function more independently.